Studying abroad with ERASMUS+

 At JGU 618 students went to 172 different universities in 24 countries with ERASMUS+ in the academic year 2016/2017.
 All together they received financial support of 733,837 Euros.

 Would you like to study abroad within the ERASMUS+ scheme?
 Faculty 08 maintains cooperations with 36 universities in 13 different countries.
-An overview on which department has cooperations with which university and who is the responsible departmental coordinator can be found here.
+An overview on which department has cooperations with which university and who is the responsible departmental coordinator can be found on the Go Global world map.

 What do you have to do to become an ERASMUS+ student?